lss602726449/cloudberrydb/devops/sandbox/README.md

 3. Enter the repository and run the `run.sh` script to start the Docker container.
 This will start the automatic installation process.
 Depending on your environment, you may need to run this with 'sudo' command.

+    - **Recommended: Build from your current local source code (single container)**

+        This is the most efficient option for both new users and developers.
+It uses your local checkout directly, saving time by skipping the code download step inside the container.
+It also allows you to immediately test any local code modifications.

+    ```shell
+    cd cloudberry/devops/sandbox
+    ./run.sh -c local
+    ```

+    - **Recommended: Build from your current local source code (multi-container)**

+        Same as above, but deploys a multi-container cluster.
+Ideal for testing distributed features or high availability with your local code.

+    ```shell
+    cd cloudberry/devops/sandbox
+    ./run.sh -c local -m
+    ```

     - For latest Apache Cloudberry release running on a single container

     ```shell
     cd cloudberry/devops/sandbox
     ./run.sh -c 2.0.0
     ```

     - For latest Apache Cloudberry release running across multiple containers

     ```shell
     cd cloudberry/devops/sandbox
     ./run.sh -c 2.0.0 -m
     ```

     - For latest main branch running on a single container

     ```shell